johnprif/resume/index.md

 *University of Ioannina, School of Engineering, Department of Computer Science and Engineering* | 2016 - 2023
 - Specialization in Machine Learning
 - GPA: 6.52/10.0
-- Thesis: "Implementation of an Algorithm for the Computation of the Minimum Enclosing Circle and the Voronoi Diagram"
+- Thesis: "Implementation of an Algorithm for the Calculation of the Smallest Enclosing Circle and the Voronoi Diagram"

 <!-- ### **Bachelor of Science in Software Engineering**
 *University of California, Berkeley* | 2010 - 2014